 In these examples the savings plan delivers the bigger result due to the higher interest rate.
 However, paying down the mortgage is a low risk strategy.
 The higher return from a long-term savings plan is likely to come with a higher level of risk.
 An adviser can help you find your investment risk comfort zone.

 While many people in their 30s can easily find a couple of thousand dollars a year for savings and debt reduction, for other that’s not such an easy task.
 However, significant savings may be hiding in plain sight.
 For example, the average Australian household throws away over $1,000 dollars’ worth of food every year.
 There’s half the target already.
 Buying lunch each day can easily cost over $2,000 a year.
 Taking lunch from home occasionally could easily provide the rest.

 Don’t forget protection

 Regardless of age, bad things can happen.
 The financial consequences of death, illness or disability can be devastating, and the younger you are the bigger the potential impacts.
 How will your retirement look if you’re no longer able to earn an income or contribute to super?

 Most Australians have much less life and disability insurance than they need.
 Your adviser can help you ensure that your family’s wealth creation plans are well protected.

 Simple savings plans or increases in mortgage repayments are simple strategies that anyone can put in place.
 However, we live in a complex financial environment, and expert advice can really help you make the most of the wide range of opportunities available.
 This includes choosing the right savings structures (superannuation or non-superannuation), and investment products that suit your resources and priorities.
 A planner can also help you find hidden savings and run the numbers to help you choose between different strategies.

-Ready to meet your financial planner?
+Ready to meet your Financial Adviser?
 Just give us a call